XoXoTheFrozenFox/CMPG323_Project2_39909476/README.md

 - Added data to the database.
 - Created the appservice.
 - Published the api but got a 404 error.

-# Planned work 2023/08/17

-- Host a database on azure and host the app on azure.

 # How one should go about using the API